Introduction to R for Data Analysis: A Short Course

 Isabel DoCampo, Guttmacher Institute

 “Dr. Miles is an outstanding teacher.
 He is extremely knowledgeable, well-organized, and responsive to questions.
-I learned more in 4 days than I have in many semester-long stats courses.”
+I learned more in a few days than I have in many semester-long stats courses.”

 Jim Cranford, University of Michigan